zxstim/ksl-castle-raids/README.md

 After completion, ask one of the Kaia team members at the KSL for your rewards.

 ## Submission guidelines
+### Step 1
-1. First, please register by opening a PR adding a folder with the same name as your github handle in the [`submissions` folder](/ctf/submissions/) We have included an [example](/ctf/submissions/zxstim/) inside for your reference.
+First, please register by opening a PR adding a folder with the same name as your github handle in the [`submissions` folder](/ctf/submissions/) We have included an [example](/ctf/submissions/zxstim/) inside for your reference.
 Your folder structure would look like this:
 ```bash
 submissions/
 └── your-name/